2ndSightLab/ai-tracker/fixed.md

 6/6/2026 4:406 PM

-🟢 Independent generice menu project to handle gereric simple or xml driven menus in a way that any bash can use it.
+🟢 Independent generic menu project to handle gereric simple or xml driven menus in a way that any bash can use it.

 🟢 Bootstrap orchestrator project; completely segregated code so env project does not depend on org project and vice versa.
 Both continue to run independently as needed until I convirm everything is working correctly.